SpawnID0000/Spawn/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to:
+To contribute:
-- Open an issue or pull request on GitHub: https://github.com/SpawnID0000/Spawn
+- Open an issue or pull request on GitHub: [https://github.com/SpawnID0000/Spawn](https://github.com/SpawnID0000/Spawn)
 - Submit bug reports, feature requests, or code improvements.

-Please ensure that your contributions are consistent with the project license.
-For major changes, open an issue first to discuss.
+- For major changes, please open an issue first to discuss your ideas.

 Thanks for using Spawn!
 If you have any questions or issues, please contact us at spawn.id.0000@gmail.com.